Who we are

 - Ensure accountability and evidence-based programming throughout the return, readmission and reintegration spectrum.

-Since 1979 IOM Germany has been facilitating assisted voluntary returns under the programme REAG/GARP, which is complemented since 2017 by the reintegration programme StarthilfePlus (SHP).
-To date, more than 725,000 migrants returned were assisted.
+Between 1979 and 2023, IOM Germany facilitated assisted voluntary returns under the programme REAG/GARP, which was complemented in 2017 by the reintegration programme StarthilfePlus (SHP).

 Visit the information portal ReturningfromGermany.de to learn more about German return and reintegration programmes and counselling possibilities, including Virtual Counselling.